Urigo/graphql-modules/docs/guides/communication-between-modules.md

 First, you need to tell `GraphQLModule` how do you wish to transmit your messages.
 Apollo Server provides a simple `PubSub` implementation based on `EventEmitter`.

-To use it, create an instance of `EventEmitterCommunicationBridge` and pass to to a shared `GraphQLModule` instance:
+To use it, pass `PubSub` class as a provider in a shared `GraphQLModule` instance:

 ```typescript
 import { GraphQLModule } from '@graphql-modules/core';